khalid999devs/Numerical_Project_Team_Smashers/Non-Linear/Bisection/README.md

 **Advantages:**

-- Always converges if initial assumptions are met
+- Always converges if initial assumptions are met and simple to implement
-- Simple to implement
-- No need for derivatives
+- No need for derivatives or complex calculations

 **Disadvantages:**

-- Slow convergence compared to other methods
+- Slower convergence compared to other root-finding methods
-- Cannot detect multiple roots
+- Cannot detect multiple roots in the same interval

 ## Bisection Code